chiara-corsini7/programming/project/roto-trasla/README.md

 - <tt>-a α β γ</tt> for the cell angles in degrees
 - <tt>-h</tt> for printing the help message

 In the help message all flags and corresponding parameter values are listed together with the default values.
-Default values for translation, rotation aand cloning are <tt>(0., 0., 0.)</tt>, <tt>(0., 0., 0.)</tt> and <tt>(1, 1, 1)</tt>, respectively, in order not to perform any transformation on the system.
+Default values for translation, rotation and cloning are <tt>(0., 0., 0.)</tt>, <tt>(0., 0., 0.)</tt> and <tt>(1, 1, 1)</tt>, respectively, in order not to perform any transformation on the system.
 The default value for the rotation of the free molecule is <tt>True</tt>.
-In case no cell vector or cell angle is provided an orthorombic unit cell vectors with the sides 15 units greater than molecule, is the default.
+In case no cell vector or cell angle is provided, an orthorombic unit cell vectors with the sides 15 units greater than molecule is the default.

 ### Output